p2eengineering/kalp-studio-documentation/docs/Getting-started/Token-Studio/How-to-create-token.md

 -  **Owner (Wallet Address)**: Input the owner’s wallet address, which will hold the initial token supply and control token management features.

-Kalp Studio’s Token Creator offers several optional features to enhance token functionality:
+Kalp Studio’s Token Studio offers several optional features to enhance token functionality:

 -  **Burnable**: Enables the option to burn (destroy) tokens, reducing the total supply.